dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

                                             default
         --key-store-type <storetype>        type of key store containing the private key, JKS by default
+        --match-no-value                    if a matching key is not in the directory record object, consider
+                                            the record to be a match anyway.
+        --match-pn-icase                    match PN attributes case
+                                            insensitive; by default matching
+                                            of any attribute value is case
+                                            sensitive.
         --max-ops-invoked <no>              maximum number of operations this AE may invoke asynchronously,
                                             unlimited by default